 - Distortion: Distortion is the process which allows people to make shifts in how they experience sensory data.
 Without this process, they could not plan for the future or dream into reality.

 Positive Examples: fantasy allows a salesperson winning the Best Sales Performance Award which motivates him to push harder; abstract and surrealist paintings by Picassos and Dalis are other examples of distortion.
 The dysfunctional examples of distortion are: A successful salesman in the past who is reprimanded for his abysmal performance in the last three quarters says, “I am perfect.”When he has lost order due to poor follow-up he says , “ that’s because the design department didn’t give me the specifications in time.”

 From the above it can be observed that modelling processes discussed above are not good or bad per se.
-Generalization helps us from reinventing the wheel on a day-today basis, deletion helps to focus on important issues and distortion helps us to be creative.
+Generalization prevents us from reinventing the wheel on a day-today basis, deletion helps to focus on important issues and distortion helps us to be creative.